‘Putting sustainable food production into context’; Jerry Coleby-Williams, Patron, National Toxics Network Inc.

 The key infrastructure that makes my property work are solar panels, a wastewater system, a rainwater harvesting system, a nursery, water sensitive landscape design.
 The key crops are diverse, non-hybrid landraces which are being acclimatised.

 In wealthy, first world Australia, my property is regarded as a domestic food garden, however the model is very flexible.
 It could be up scaled to suit a housing division, a town or a city.
 It is a template for a living gene bank, a production nursery, it can supply the local community or local farmers with planting stock.
-The model is affordable and can be adapted to suit a variety of purposes and extreme weather events.
+The model is affordable and can be adapted to suit a variety of purposes, a range of extreme weather events and climate zones.

 As we enter the world of methane-driven climate change – the Age of Climate Consequences – I want you to know that small growers and traditional methods are powerful, nimble, quick.
 When the weather is unfavourable, they are more adaptable and dependable than the monolithic monocultures would like you to believe.